dendrux

 The loop does not call your notifier directly.
 It calls a thin wrapper in dendrux/loops/_helpers.py that swallows exceptions:

-async def notify_message(notifier, message, iteration, warnings=None):
+async def notify_message(notifier, run_id, message, iteration, warnings=None):

 """Notify notifier of a message append, swallowing exceptions."""